m2cci-garciacp/Worms/README.md

 TODO
+f

-Artistic credits are addressed to Team 17.
+Arsdftistic creditdsfesfs are addreserzrfsdsed to Team 17.